 Check wheels & tyres

-If you’re going to doing a lot of driving, you might want to invest in a set of winter tyres.
+If you’re going to doing a lot of driving, for example, you’re driving home for Christmas, you might want to invest in a set of winter tyres.
 These tyres, more commonly called cold weather tyres, are made from a softer material which means that they are soft enough to grip in temperatures below 7 degrees centigrade.
 They also have different tread patterns which allow the tyre to bite into the snow better.

 A car fitted with winter tyres should stop more quickly and be less prone to skidding in any weather conditions if the temperature drops below the 7 degrees mark.